vitaly/debitcredit/README.md

 to a customer - the costs of doing business. e.g. telephone, electricity, salaries, depreciation, rent etc.

-In each entry, sources are credited and destinations are debited.

-I repeat: credit is the **source** and debit is the **destination**.

-debit and credit affect balance of an account differently depending on the account type.
+Debit and credit affect balance of an account differently depending on the account type.

 For Asset and Expense accounts, Debit increases the balance, and credit decreases it.
 For the rest of the accounts it is the opposite. i.e. debit decreases and credit increases the balance.

+In each transaction sources are credited and destinations are debited.

+I repeat: credit is the **source** and debit is the **destination**.

+Personally, I was surprised to learn that.
+From my dealings with the bank I expectred 'credit' to be the destination, becase each time my bank account is 'credited' I have more money in it.

+The explanation for this is simple, your bank sees your account not as an 'asset', but as a 'liability', becase the balance on it is how much bank ows you.
+That's why crediting this account increases it's balance.

 ## Accounting Equation